mitsinjou/my-git-lecture/git-lecture.md

 # Setup of a Github Repository

-## create a new repository on the command line
+## 1-create a new repository on the command line

 ### In the working Directory (you want to track)